virtual-kubelet/virtual-kubelet/providers/azure/README.md

 ### Taint deprecated errors

-If you see the following errors in the logs,
+If you see the following errors in the logs:

 ```console
 Flag --taint has been deprecated, Taint key should now be configured using the VK_TAINT_KEY environment variable
 ```

-then edit your aci-connector deployment with these commands.
+Then edit your aci-connector deployment by first grabbing the deployment name.

 ```cli
 kubectl get deploy